-Finally, your blog needs a promotional plan in order to generate traffic and engagement over the long haul.
+Finally, you need a promotional plan if you want learning how to start a blog for your business to go to good use.
 Successful business blogs don’t just deliver useful content; they are shared between colleagues and posted widely throughout various Internet channels.

 There are several promotional activities you can leverage for your small business blog.
 Here are four of the best: